 Laredo Detention Center Lawyer

 There are not a lot of options for many noncitizens who have been detained by ICE and now find themselves in the Laredo Detention Center.
-One option that can help you in your time of need is to contact The Gonzalez Law Group, PLLC regarding your immigration status in the United States.
-Although it may seem like all hope is lost the experienced lawyers of The Gonzalez Law Group, PLLC can help you find your way.
-If you or a loved one has been detained by ICE anywhere in Texas including San Antonio, Austin, Dallas, Houston or any other area, contact The Gonzalez Law Group, PLLC at (832) 530-4070.
+One option that can help you in your time of need is to contact The Gonzalez Law Group regarding your immigration status in the United States.
+Although it may seem like all hope is lost the experienced lawyers of our firm can help you find your way.
+If you or a loved one has been detained by ICE anywhere in Texas including San Antonio, Austin, Dallas, Houston or any other area, contact The Gonzalez Law Group at (832) 530-4070.